wonjun-seo/cosmos/_labs/lab01.md

 # Tomorrow

-In tomorrow's lab session, we will work on basic Python coding, repository management using Git.
+In tomorrow's lab session, we will work on basic Python coding and repository management using Git.